kkranker/cic/README.md

-# cic: Stata implimenation of the Athey and Imbens (2006) Changes-in-Changes model
+# cic: Stata implementation of the Athey and Imbens (2006) Changes-in-Changes model

 # Description